kineticdata/momentum-portal-poc/portal/src/components/kinetic-form/widgets/README.md

 ### Signature

-The signature widget renders a signature element, which opens a modal where the user can draw their signature.
-That signature is the stored as an image in an attachment field on the form.
+The signature widget renders a signature element, which opens a modal where the user can draw or type their signature.
+That signature is then stored as an image in an attachment field on the form.

 [Signature Widget Documentation &#x2B9E;](SIGNATURE.md)